-Above: a still from the trailer for 'The Binding of Isaac: Afterbirth'
+Still from the trailer for 'The Binding of Isaac: Afterbirth'

-Afterbirth is the official expansion to Rebirth, a rollicking, randomly-generated roguelike released last November to huge critical and commercial success.
-Packed with blood, babies and bodily fluids, it's the latest brainchild of Super Meat Boy maker, indie legend and sleeve-tattooed horror fanatic Edmund McMillen.
+Afterbirth is the official expansion to Rebirth, a rollicking, randomly-generated rogue-like released last November to huge critical and commercial success.
+Packed with blood, babies, and bodily fluids, it's the latest brainchild of Super Meat Boy maker, indie legend, and sleeve-tattooed horror fanatic Edmund McMillen.

 This interview contains spoilers.

 VICE: It's been almost a year since the launch of The Binding of Isaac: Rebirth.
 How have you been since then?

 Ed McMillen: It's been an interesting year for me personally, because my wife and I are having a baby (which has since been born).
 So it's been a very new kind of experience in terms of getting my life in order for that, and trying to work on games while that's happening.

 But Rebirth was pretty effortless, because it was the first time I've ever just done design before, where I got to just direct, tune, and have a good number of very competent and trustworthy people around me.